Extreme Nomads’ Sports and Outdoors Guide to Kalpitiya

 Kalpitiya is the most popular kitesurfing spot in Sri Lanka, and has already served as the country’s main kiting hub for well over a decade.

-Then there’s the “winter” season, which brings semi-reliable afternoon winds from mid-December through February/March.
+Then there’s the “winter” kitesurfing season in Kalpitiya, which brings semi-reliable afternoon winds from mid-December through February/March.
 The winter winds are considerably lighter, and average between 15-20 knots.

 Many people also like to begin learning kiteboarding in the flat, shallow water- but be warned: when we say Kalpitiya Lagoon is shallow, we mean seriously shallow.
 In certain parts there might only be a couple inches of water- taking a tumble could be pretty painful.